Liang Wengen

-Liang Wengen (梁稳根 (Liáng Wěngēn); born 1956) is a Chinese entrepreneur who founded and serves as the chairman of Sany Heavy Industry.
-In 2011, he became the richest man in mainland China with a net worth of about USD 8 billion.
+Liang Wengen (梁稳根 (Liáng Wěngēn); born 1956) is a Chinese entrepreneur who founded and is the chairman of Sany Heavy Industry.
+In 2011, he became the richest man in mainland China with a net worth of about US$8 billion.
 As of November 2018, he is the 68th richest person in China, with a net worth of about $3.5 billion.

 Biography

 He was born to a poor peasant family in Maotang, a small town in Lianyuan, Loudi, Hunan province in 1956.

+Liang has a bachelor's degree from Central South University.

 Liang worked as a top manager at a state arms plant, before getting involved in the construction-equipment industry.
 He is the founder and main shareholder of Sany Group, a heavy industry manufacturer based in Changsha, Hunan.

+Liang is a member of the Communist Party and was elected to the party's National Congress.

 Personal life

-Liang has a bachelor's degree from Central South University.
-He is married and has one son, Liang Zhizhong.
+Liang is married and has one son, Liang Zhizhong.
 He lives in Changsha.